-What is an online marketing strategy for my small business?
+What is an online marketing strategy?
 And why do I need one?

 The key to this question really lies in developing a firm understanding of the fundamentals of marketing.
 I remember a eureka moment in business school where we spent hours unpicking the Chartered Institute of Marketing’s definition of marketing:

-Marketing is the management process responsible for identifying, anticipating and satisfying customer requirements profitably.
+Marketing is the management process responsible for identifying and satisfying customer requirements profitably.

 — CIM definition

-It dawned on me that marketing is not simply an ancillary business function, marketing is the business.
+I realized marketing is not an ancillary business function, marketing is the business.

-Understanding the cogs that make the business turn, that generate revenue, attract and retain customers really is what marketing is all about.
+Understanding the cogs that make the business turn, that generate revenue, and that attract and keep customers really is what marketing is all about.

-The internet simply adds more options into the mix, but the underlying principles remain the same.
-If you understand what makes your business tick you already have a better understanding of marketing than you may think.
+All of the options available online add more choice to the mix, webinars, social media, and online courses, but the underlying principles remain the same.
+If you understand what makes your clients tick you already have a better understanding of marketing than you may think.

 Where many small business owners fall down is they understand their business well enough, but fail to account for changing environmental factors and then adapt their business accordingly.

-Spotting the need for change is half the battle and whilst most entrepreneurs recognise the internet is a force to be reckoned with, they fail to embrace the truly transformational opportunities that could help to secure the future of their business for years to come.
+Spotting the need for change is half the battle and whilst most entrepreneurs recognize the internet is a force to be reckoned with, they fail to embrace the transformational opportunities that could help to secure the future of their business for years to come.

-But talk is cheap and too many soothsayers prophecy about “the end of consumerism as we know it” as the internet ushers in a new era in all aspects of buyer behaviour.
+But talk is cheap and too many soothsayers prophecy about “the end of consumerism as we know it” as the internet ushers in a new era in all aspects of buyer behavior.

-In my experience, this new era is simply constantly changing environmental factors that need first to be understood and then utilised in the right measure for your business within your marketing mix.
+In my experience, this new era is constantly changing environmental factors that need first to be understood and then utilized in the right measure for your business within your marketing mix.

-This is where adapting to the changing environment really comes in, by optimising your company’s Google My Business listing it can appear when customers in your area search for the services you offer, simple.
+This is where adapting to the changing environment really comes in, by optimizing your company’s Google My Business listing can appear when customers in your area search for the services you offer, simple.

-So the key to understanding internet marketing really lies in first understanding marketing, these vital cogs that make your business tick, then utilising the various methods available in a mix that is right for your business.
+So the key to understanding internet marketing really lies in first understanding marketing, these vital cogs that make your business tick, then utilizing the various methods available in a mix right for your business.

-As every business is unique there is no ‘one size fits all’; you must understand and utilise the right mix of ingredients for your business, whether it is all or a combination of the online marketing tools available.
-In fact, that’s not a bad analogy, think of online marketing as a series of tools you need to get a job done (achieve your business goals).
+As every business is unique, there is no ‘one size fits all’; you must understand and utilize the right mix of ingredients for your business, whether it is all or a combination of the online marketing tools available.
+In fact, that’s not a poor analogy.
+Think of online marketing as a series of tools you need to get a job done (achieve your business goals).